pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/final_phase.rst

 Final Tickets
 ^^^^^^^^^^^^^
 Release minus 2 weeks:

 #.
 Create release-notes
 #.
 Prepare press release from release-notes
 #.
 Track the production of publicity and promotion materials
 #.
-Only boot and installation urgent `tracker bugs`_ fixed and needs approval.
-#.
 Warn mirrors and ULAKBIM one week before

 Release minus 5 days:

 #.
 Get ready the publicity and promotion materials and start to deliver them

+Release minus 3 day:

+#.
+Final freeze
+#.
+Only boot and installation urgent `tracker bugs`_ fixed and needs approval.

 Release:

 #.
 Upload release-notes to developer.pardus.org.tr
 #.
 Upload press-release to pardus.org.tr
 #.
 Release RC

    * Upload iso to FTP servers
    * Upload iso to torrents

 #.
 Announcement for RC release on `duyuru list`_ and `announce list`_

 Release plus 1 day:

 #.
 Continue new next release process

 Final Tracker Bugs